 ’ for the Ukranian opera company and Opera international at the famous Royal Albert hall in London, which then took him onto choreograph and stage the International tour of ‘AIDA

 Craig’s experience has enabled him to travel the globe extensively whilst being involved in performing, choreographing, directing and producing for the inaugural production set up for most of the World’s leading cruise lines.

 He has had the privilege to have met and performed for every member of the Royal family in the UK, also the Royals of Spain, Denmark, Greece and Monaco.

 As well as performing, Craig has taught specialist classes at Mountview, Millenium, Urdang, Elmhurst and Red Roofs Theatre School, although now has his own vocational full-time Starquest Performers College

 Craig is a professional adjudicator for the British and International Federation of Music, Dance and Drama Festivals Worldwide.

 He regularly lectures on dance and Musical Theatre subjects with the International Dance Teachers Association (IDTA) and has been part of the South East area Theatre Dance Council Committee (IDTA) for the last five years.

 In 2015, Craig was commissioned to stage and choreograph the prestigious annual International Dance Proms at the Royal Albert Hall

-, working with over 500+ International dancers including Principals from the Royal Ballet and the Lukas McFarlane Dance company.
-In October 2016, Craig was once again asked to repeat this role to create some outstanding choreography and staging once again at the Royal Albert Hall and he will be repeating that honour yet again on 5 November 2017.
+, working with over 500+ International dancers including Principals from the Royal Ballet, Matt Flint and the Lukas McFarlane Dance company.
+In 2016 and 2017, Craig was once again asked to repeat this role to create some outstanding choreography and staging once again at the Royal Albert Hall.

 Craig is the full-time Course Director and co-Principal of Starquest Performing Arts and Starquest Performers College in Chatham and oversees branches at Sheppey and Rochester.